-It’s simple really.
-The companies don’t make or sell nearly as many men’s weightlifting or powerlifting shoes as they do running footwear.
-Therefore, they have a harder time recovering development and production costs and so have to charge more per feet.
+Therefore, they have a harder time recovering development and production costs and so have to charge more per foot.

-Not so much that the best weightlifting shoes are actually cheap, but prices are generally moving in the right direction.
+Not so much that the best weightlifting shoes are cheap, but prices are generally moving in the more wallet-friendly direction.

 How to Take Care of Them?